-Tether’s market cap has exploded in recent months, but governments around the world are starting to explore plans to launch their own central bank digital currencies (CBDCs), with China considerably ahead of the pack and piloting its digital yuan (eCNY), with a launch set for February 2022.
+Tether’s market cap has exploded in recent months, but governments around the world are starting to explore plans to launch their own central bank digital currencies (CBDCs), with China considerably ahead of the pack in piloting its digital yuan (eCNY).

-The US has confirmed that it intends to develop a digital dollar in the coming years but doesn’t appear to be in a rush.
-Would an official alternative eat into tether’s market share?
+The US has confirmed that it intends to develop a digital dollar in the coming years, but does not appear to be in a rush.
+Would an official alternative eat into Tether’s market share?

 In recent months, there have been some developments that could have undercut confidence in USDT’s price.
-One was a long-running legal dispute between Tether, its parent company Bitfinex and the New York Attorney General.
+One was a long-running legal dispute between Tether, its parent company Bitfinex, and the New York State attorney general.

-This followed allegations that USDT was not fully backed by cash reserves – and that Bitfinex took a loan from the stablecoin issuer to plug a $850m gap in its finances that was triggered by the collapse of a payment processor.
+This came after allegations that USDT was not fully backed by cash reserves, and that Bitfinex took a loan from the stablecoin issuer to plug an $850m gap in its finances that was triggered by the collapse of a payment processor.